 gets stronger.
 Later, you were happy in our kitchen, scallops seared Iron Chef,

-sweet potato purée smeared the plate—Well, maybe it wasn’t sweet potato then,
+sweet potato purée carved the plate—well, maybe it wasn’t sweet potato,

-It’s the crash heap of me, you know.
+It’s the crash heap of me.
 It’s the cracked conservatory

 that conserves nothing

-I loved you whole orchards and spring offerings, struggled
+I loved you whole orchards and acres, struggled

 between the lightning and the thunder?
 You were barely home by then, anyway.